 Friuli Venezia Giulia is dotted with inns offering highly affordable meals where it is possible to taste local products served with the smile and familiarity of a family-run business.
 An unusual feature of the Carso above Trieste is the presence of osmizze: private houses open for brief periods (originally for eight days, whence their name from the Slovene word for eight osem) selling only their own products (wine, salami and ham, cheese) in a charming rural setting.

 Smoked trout from San Daniele, Tergeste olive oil, grappa, honey, and cheese for all palates, crowned by Montasio; these are just some of the specialties of a land in which the variety of climates and landscapes results in a rich range of gastronomic products.

 The variety of landscapes and climates in Friuli Venezia Giulia results in an extremely broad range of top-quality products.

-Products deriving from ancient traditions, as in the case of cheeses, and catering for all tastes: fresh, seasoned, smoked, sweet and salty.
-From the renowned Montasio to those from the malghe (Alpine dairies) of Carnia, bold in taste and made in high pastures, and frequently with an addition of goat’s milk to the cow’s milk.
+Products deriving from ancient traditions, as in the case of cheeses, and catering for all tastes: fresh, seasoned, smoked, sweet, and salty.
+From the renowned Montasio to those from the malghe (Alpine dairies) of Carnia, bold in taste and made in high pastures, and frequently with the addition of goat’s milk to the cow’s milk.
 Also well worth a try is the special formadi frant, midway between sweet and spicy, and the highly original and enjoyable Asino.

 The renowned Tergeste olive oil, made from olives of the Carso, is best matched with local dishes and is highly appreciated by culinary experts and connoisseurs generally.